 Most Disappointing Albums: More Than 100 Times Rock’s Biggest Bands Let Us Down

-A band’s most disappointing album, as the above list shows, isn’t always a band’s worst record.
+A band's most disappointing album, as this list shows, isn't always a band's worst record.
 More often, they arrive at the end of a period of creative momentum or rebirth.
-They’re also found at those times when rock’s biggest bands took the first stumble toward a period of prolonged struggle or even into irrelevancy.
+They're also found at those times when rock's biggest bands took the first stumble toward a period of prolonged struggle or even into irrelevancy.